Series of Brutal Murders Reported Across Nepal in Nine Days

 According to anthropologist Dr. Dambar Chemjong, such incidents used to happen before as well, but they were not widely reported.
 He stated that with the increased accessibility of communication in recent days, incidents have started to become public.
 'Now, communication facilities have increased, and it's one aspect that many people are becoming aware of,' said Dr. Chemjong, 'But from a sociological and anthropological perspective, today's family is not like the family of yesterday.'

 Former AIG Rai believes that for society to move in the right direction, individuals must first be conscious.
-'We say the state is responsible for my security, but we need to understand that it is only a theoretical matter, and we need to understand that I am responsible for my own security,' he said, citing the example of Bhadra 23 and 24, 'Where was the state in the incidents of 23 and 24?
+'We say the state is responsible for my security, but we must understand that it is only a theoretical matter, and we need to understand that I am responsible for my own security,' he said, giving the example of Bhadra 23 and 24, 'Where was the state in the incidents of 23 and 24?
 The country was burning.
 The state could not even protect the property of individuals, let alone the property of the state.'

 'Overall, the development of technology is being misused,' Rai told Ratopati, 'It looks like development, but interaction between members of the same household has stopped.
 There is a growing concern that this will lead society towards further accidents.'